Treatment for psychosis

 However, they’re not suitable or effective for everyone, as side effects can affect people differently.
 In particular, antipsychotics will be monitored closely in people who also have epilepsy, a condition that causes seizures or fits.

-People who have cardiovascular disease – conditions that affect the heart, blood vessels, or circulation, such as heart disease – will also be closely monitored.
+People with cardiovascular disease – conditions affecting the heart, blood vessels, or circulation, such as heart disease – will also be closely monitored.

-Antipsychotics can usually reduce feelings of anxiety within a few hours of use, but they may take several days or weeks to reduce psychotic symptoms, such as hallucinations or delusional thoughts.
+Antipsychotics can usually reduce feelings of anxiety within a few hours of use.
+Still, they may take several days or weeks to reduce psychotic symptoms, such as hallucinations or delusional thoughts.

 Antipsychotics can be taken by mouth (orally) or given as an injection.
 There are several slow-release antipsychotics, where you only need an injection every 1 to 4 weeks.